raganwald/javascript-allonge-six/manuscript/markdown/Recursion/destructuring.md

 ## Arrays and Destructuring Arguments

 While we have already mentioned arrays briefly, we haven't had a close look at them.
 Arrays are JavaScript's "native" representation of lists.
 Strings are important because they represent writing.
-Lists are important because they represent ordred collections of things, and ordered collections are a fundamental abstraction for making sense of reality.
+Lists are important because they represent ordered collections of things, and ordered collections are a fundamental abstraction for making sense of reality.

 ### array literals